snudm-starlab/SRP/README.md

     --pretrained-model ../checkpoints/stage1/checkpoint_last.pt
 ```

-This codes is also saved in scripts/iwslt_srp_two_staged_pruning.sh
+These codes are also saved in scripts/iwslt_srp_two_staged_pruning.sh

 * If you want to perform single-staged pruning, run script:
 ```